S3-working-group/s3-practical-guide/s3-practical-guide.md

 # Glossary (cont.)

+**Driver**: A person’s or a group's motive for responding to a specific situation.
 **Effectiveness**: Devote time only to what brings you closer towards achieving your objectives.
 **Empiricism**: Test all assumptions through experiments, continuous revision and falsification.
 **Equivalence**: Involve people in making and evolving decisions that affect them.